How to Use the GROW Model For Coaching Employees

 4. Letting the conversation drift without focus

-• “That’s important, too, but let’s stick to our original goal for today.
-Would you like to address that other topic in another session?”
+• “That’s important too, but let’s stick to our original goal today.
+Can we address that topic in another session?”

 • “How does this tie back to the goal we set at the beginning?”

-• “We only have 10 more minutes—what’s the most valuable thing to focus on right now?”
+• “We only have 10 minutes left—what’s the most valuable thing to focus on right now?”

 5. Making it feel like an interrogation